isomerpages/govtech-stp/pages/accordiontestpage.md

-#### 7. When will the Stay-Home Notice (SHN) begin?

-The SHN will commence from the day of your return to Singapore.

-For example, if you return to Singapore on 18 Jun 2020, and served with a 14-day period SHN, your SHN commences on 18 Jun 2020 and will cease to have effect after 2 Jul 2020, 12 pm or until the results of the COVID-19 test are notified to you, whichever is later.

-You are required to complete your SHN even if the result of your COVID-19 test is negative.
-You are required to continue to remain at your dedicated SHN facilities/place of residence till you have completed your SHN.

-#### 8. Will I be informed or given any notice that my Stay-Home Notice (SHN) has expired?

-You will not be informed/given a notice after completing your SHN.
-An SHN duration calculator is available [here](https://service2.mom.gov.sg/shn/shn-calculator/).

-#### 9. What are the penalties for not abiding with the requirements of the Stay-Home Notice (SHN)?

-Those who fail to comply with the SHN requirements, including undergoing the Covid-19 test, may be prosecuted in court for an offence under Singapore law, including the Infectious Diseases Act and/or any regulations promulgated thereunder, such as the Infectious Diseases (COVID-19 – Stay Orders) Regulations 2020.
-Upon conviction, you may be liable to imprisonment, or a fine, or both.

-In addition, if you are a:
-- Singapore permanent resident or long-term pass holder (Long-Term Visit Pass/ Dependant’s Pass/ Student’s Pass), your Re-entry Permit or passes may be revoked, or the validity shortened and you may be barred from entering Singapore in future.
-- Short-term visitor, your visit pass may be cancelled and you may be barred from entering Singapore in future.
-- Work pass holder, your work pass may be revoked.

-Full-time student attending a preschool, school or other educational institution in Singapore, you might be subject to disciplinary action, including suspension or dismissal.

 #### 10. What if I have extenuating circumstances to attend to before going to the Stay-Home Notice Dedicated Facility (SDF) on my arrival in Singapore?